Skyscanner/backpack/packages/bpk-docs/src/pages/CopywritingPage/content/extras.md

 * Are the popular perceptions of it true?
 * What does it look like?
 Lots of skyscrapers?
 Or more historic buildings?
 Industrial?
 Green?
 Etc
 * How big or small is it, and how easy or hard is it to get around?
-* What are some of the standout regions (for a country) or neighborhoods (for a city)?
+* What are some of the standout regions (for a country) or neighbourhoods (for a city)?
 * What are the major attractions?
 * What are some of your favourite things to do there?